meivinay/react-calculator/README.md

-Basic Calculator App in React
+Basic Calculator App in React, currently working to add more and better functions.